Morocco with Kids | 15 Top Things To Do And See

 Iconic blue boats in Essaouira fishing habour.

-7. Take A Souk Guided Tour
+7. Take A Guided Tour of a souk

 Colourful spices piled up in dishes to sell at a Moroccan Market.